mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

 Prerequisites
 -------------

-Satisfy the |esdq| prerequisites by:
+Satisfy the Intel® Edge Software Device Qualification (Intel® ESDQ) prerequisites by:

 - Installing |openvino| Development Tools and specifying ``tensorflow`` as the extras parameter of the described "Step 4.
 Install the Package" `instructions